top of page

 Coffee Production In Southeast Asia

 In Thailand, Arabica beans are widely cultivated in the northern regions while Robusta beans are grown to the south.
-Another most expensive coffee beans, known as Black Ivory (beans digested by elephants), is produced here.
+Another most expensive coffee beans, known as Black Ivory (beans digested by elephants), is produced here but very limited in quantity.
 It used to be available in 5-star hotels only but is now available for sales online.

 In Laos, both Arabica (25%) and Robusta (75%) beans are cultivated.
 Robusta beans are usually used in making local coffees and the high-quality Arabica beans are exported for use in making espresso.